Lucas Viatri

-Lucas Ezequiel Viatri ([ˈlukas ˈβjatɾi]; born 29 March 1987) is an Argentine footballer who plays as a striker for Peñarol.
+Lucas Ezequiel Viatri ([ˈlukas ˈβjatɾi]; born 29 March 1987) is an Argentine former footballer who played as a striker.
 He was capped three times for Argentina.

 Career

 Viatri started his playing career with loan spells with Emelec of Ecuador and Unión Atlético Maracaibo of Venezuela.
 He returned to Boca Juniors in 2008.

 On 17 May 2008, Viatri made his debut with Boca in a game 2–1 victory over Racing Club.
 In August 2008 he was part of the squad that won the 2008 Recopa Sudamericana.
 Subsequently, during the Apertura 2008 he was a regular on the first team and helped them get the championship title by scoring 8 goals, one of them at the Superclásico.

 On 2 July 2014, Viatri transferred to Chinese Super League side Shanghai Shenhua.
 On July 15, 2014, Viatri made his debut with Shanghai Shenhua in a China FA Cup game against Chongqing Lifan, he scored twice and made an assist to help the super league side won 3–0.
 Six days later, Viatri scored twice again to let Shenhua won 3–2 against Liaoning Whowin in a Chinese Super League game.

 On 11 August 2017 Lucas was acquired by Peñarol.